jmeyblum/Hollywood/README.md

 #### Adding External Instance

-There might be cases where you want to be able to use a system through the framework that were not created by it.
+There might be cases where you want to be able to use a system through the framework that was not created by it.
 This can happen when you don't have control over the system's creation or when the system is created before the framework was ready to be used.

 When this is the case, you can use `Hollywood.Runtime.Injector.AddExternalInstance<T>(...)` to add your instance to the framework.
 Instances added can then be retrieved then from other system as needs dependencies.